 A cookie is also a packet of data sent by an Internet server to a browser, which is returned by the browser each time it subsequently accesses the same server, used to identify the user or track their access to the server.

 We use these kinds of cookies on the TeamSnap service, mainly to keep track of your current session information.
-But we don't use permanent cookies because we like to clean up after ourselves.

 We own all the data storage, databases, code and other assets that make the TeamSnap service function.
 But you retain all the rights to the information you store within TeamSnap and we'll never share that information with anybody else for any reason.
 Besides, who would want to know your batting average?

 During the process of developing and troubleshooting the TeamSnap service, it may be necessary to look at pieces of your data to improve the service or resolve a problem.
-But, as we've stated here, your data is never shared with any outside entity for any reason.